FPGA-MAFIA/fpga_mafia_wiki/docs/IPs/vga.md

 All the memory regions that have been described so far are wrapped by mem_wrap so that at the level  of this component the address is checked, and the reference is made to the relevant memory space.
 In  relation to VGA_MEM, this memory component is wrapped by the VGA Controller and the VGA Controller is a component of mem_wrap.
 That is, every request to the memory area of the VGA goes through the processor, passes through the mem_wrap to the VGA Controller and then reaches the memory area of the VGA.

 ## VGA controller and protocol specification
-- Before reading the following information, you may refer to the following [video](https://www.youtube.com/watch?v=4enWoVHCykI) and also the following [link](https://embeddedthoughts.com/2016/07/29/driving-a-vga-monitor-using-an-fpga/) to get a better understanding of how the VGA works. [^4]
+- **Important Note** : Before reading the following information, you may refer to the following [video](https://www.youtube.com/watch?v=4enWoVHCykI) and also the following [link](https://embeddedthoughts.com/2016/07/29/driving-a-vga-monitor-using-an-fpga/) to get a better understanding of how the VGA works. [^4].
+Its not that necessary to understand the following information, but it will help you to understand the VGA controller and the protocol specification.

-- You can skip the technical details and go directly to the Implementation of VGA in our project section.
-For any question, please contact us.
+You can skip the technical details and go directly to the Implementation of VGA in our project section.
+For any question, please [contact us](/docs/contact_us/contact.md).

 - The resolution of our target screen is 640×480.
 There are 640 vertical bits lines and 480 horizontal bits lines.
 Overall, the screen contains 80×480 = 38,400 bytes, and if we take into account that the size of a word is 4 bytes, the screen contains 9600 words.
 Each pixel on the screen is represented by a single bit, as a result, the total number of pixels is 640×480 = 307,200 pixels.
 The VGA support 12 bit RGB[^3], but we decided that having such a large amount of memory was a waste.
 So, we implemented a monochromatic screen, which each pixel is either on or off.